 Mortgage lenders will use an affordability calculator that will factor in your income and outgoings.
 Any other credit commitments will reduce the amount they will be prepared to lend.

-The role of our in-house adviser is to help you to identify the lender who is most likely to agree to lend you the required amount you need.
+The role of our in-house mortgage adviser is to help you to identify the lender who is most likely to agree to lend you the required amount you need.
 This is based on your personal circumstances.

 Since the launch of The Mortgage Market Review back in April 2014.
 Also the recent Mortgage Credit Directive from March 2016, the process has become much stricter.